harishallakonda3/CodeChefDetainer/README.md

     :Used to set the userId of the user for which we want to fetch details -> int getUserCurrentRating()

-    :This function returns current rating of the user String getUserName() returns Name of the user
+   :This function returns current rating of the user -> String getUserName()

+  :returns Name of the user
-List getSolvedProblems()
+-> List getSolvedProblems()

-returns list of problems (problem codes) solved (completely) by user int partialSolvedCount() returns list of problems (problem codes) solved (partially) by user int partialSolvedCount() returns number of problems solved (partially) by user int fullySolvedCount() returns number of problems solved (completely) by user
+  :returns list of problems (problem codes) solved (completely) by user -> int partialSolvedCount()

+   :returns list of problems (problem codes) solved (partially) by user -> int partialSolvedCount()

+   :returns number of problems solved (partially) by user ->int fullySolvedCount()

+   :returns number of problems solved (completely) by user